HashDataFE/TPC-DS-Toolkit/README.md

 For the larger tests (e.g. 15TB), a few of the TPC-DS queries can output a very large number of rows which are just discarded.

 This was done on queries: 64, 34, and 71.

+## Troubleshooting

+### Common Issues and Solutions

+1. **Missing or Invalid Environment Variables**
+   Ensure all required environment variables in `tpcds_variables.sh` are set correctly.
+If any variable is missing or invalid, the script will abort and display the problematic variable name.
+Double-check the following key variables:
+   - `RUN_MODEL`
+   - `GEN_DATA_SCALE`
+   - `TABLE_ACCESS_METHOD`
+   - `PSQL_OPTIONS`

+2. **Permission Errors**
+   If you encounter permission errors during installation or execution:
+   - Verify that the `TPC-DS-HashData` folder is owned by `gpadmin`:
+     ```bash
+     chown -R gpadmin.gpadmin /home/gpadmin/TPC-DS-HashData
+     ```
+   - Ensure `gpadmin` has the necessary access to the database and directories.

+3. **Data Generation Fails**
+   If data generation fails:
+   - Confirm that `dsdgen` is compiled successfully.
+   - Check the `CLIENT_GEN_PATH` variable to ensure it points to a valid directory.

+4. **Query Execution Errors**
+   If queries fail to execute:
+   - Verify that all required tables and schemas are created by ensuring `RUN_DDL` is set to `true` during the initial run.
+   - Check for syntax errors in modified queries.

+5. **Performance Issues**
+   For performance-related concerns:
+   - Adjust `STATEMENT_MEM` and `STATEMENT_MEM_MULTI_USER` based on the available system memory.
+   - Enable vectorization by setting `ENABLE_VECTORIZATION="on"` if supported.

+### Additional Resources
+For further assistance, refer to the [TPC-DS Specification](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-ds_v3.2.0.pdf) or contact the HashData support team.